MajeedKazemi/code-struct/DOC.md

 ##### Attributes
 * __`options: MenuOption[]`__: <br/>
-array of MenuOption objects that are displayed by the menu.
+List of MenuOption objects that are displayed by the menu.
 * __`editCodeActionsOptions: EditCodeAction[]`__: <br/>
-array of actions from which this menus options are created.
+List of actions from which this menus options are created.
 These actions' `performAction` methods are executed when their corresponding option is selected in the menu.
 * __`openedLinkOptionIndex: number`__: <br/>
 Index into this.options of an option that is currently focused and links to another menu.